Robert Gammage

-Robert Alton "Bob" Gammage (March 13, 1938 – September 10, 2012) was an American politician, having served as a Democrat in the Texas House of Representatives, the Texas State Senate, and the United States House of Representatives.
+Robert Alton Gammage (March 13, 1938 – September 10, 2012) was an American politician, having served as a Democrat in the Texas House of Representatives, the Texas State Senate, and the United States House of Representatives.

 Early life and education

 Gammage was born in Houston and attended Milby High School there.
 He earned an associate of arts from Del Mar College in 1958 and a bachelor of science from the University of Corpus Christi in 1963, both in Corpus Christi.
 He obtained a master's degree from Sam Houston State University in 1965 and a Juris Doctor from the University of Texas at Austin in 1969.
 He also earned an LLM from the University of Virginia School of Law in 1986.